kingsaint/BioMedical-EL/README.md

 The code, wrangled data, and model checkpoints will be avaiable here soon!

-Update April 20, 2021: The code and data will be avaiable by May 5, 2021.
+Update April 20, 2021: The code and data will be available by May 5, 2021.